South Pole Area Management Plans and Maps

 Why all of these documents and maps?
 They were first presented by the United States at the ATCM XXVIII--the 28th Antarctic Treaty Consultative Meeting (ATCM) in Stockholm in June 2005--along with a first draft of the management plan for this Antarctic Specially Managed Area (ASMA).
 Quoting from the 2009-10 Pole ASMA management report [note: most of the links on this page are to MS Word or PDF documents] presented at the 2010 Antarctic Treaty meeting in Uruguay, "Pursuant to a 1982 Presidential Memorandum, the National Science Foundation (NSF) is responsible for managing the United States national program in Antarctica.
 The NSF policy on private expeditions to Antarctica states, "The U.S. Government is not able to offer support or other service to private expeditions, U.S. or foreign, in Antarctica."
 The official NSF policy on private expeditions is stated here.

 The management plan was revised in response to comments, and it was resubmitted at ATCM XXX in New Delhi in April/May 2007, where it was approved.
-The management plan itself is scheduled to be revised in 2012, but the detailed guidelines and some of the maps have been revised several times--to reflect the changing real estate environment at Pole, to provide safer and more convenient non-governemental organization (NGO) traverse routes and camping sites, and to address the fact that a significantly larger crowd of NGO visitors is expected in the 2011-12 season.
+The management plan itself, as well as the detailed guidelines and some of the maps have been revised several times--to reflect the changing real estate environment at Pole, to provide safer and more convenient non-governmental organization (NGO) traverse routes and camping sites, and to address the fact that a significantly larger crowd of NGO visitors had been expected for the 2011-12 season--the centennial year for Amundsen's and Scott's arrival.

 The management plan basically outlines the NGO access restrictions in various areas...restrictions on uses of chemicals and melting of snow...access to unsafe areas...and similar procedural guidelines.
 The various management reports describe how things went...problems encountered...trends and statistics on NGO visitors...and changes/improvements to be made for the following season.
 And the visitor guidelines provide specific detail as to aircraft and surface access routes, access restrictions, communications and emergency guidelines.

-First, Map 1, the original from 2007--a small-scale overview, about a 175 km radius around the station:Continue on for the detailed site plan and the elevated station layout...
+First, Map 1--a small-scale overview, about a 175km radius around the station:Continue on for the detailed site plan and the elevated station layout...